-This policy explains how accessible the documents Cefas publishes on GOV.UK are.
+This policy explains how accessible the documents are that Cefas (Centre for Environment, Fisheries and Aquaculture Science) publishes on GOV.UK.
 It covers PDFs, spreadsheets, presentations and other types of document.
-It does not cover content published on GOV.UK as HTML: the main GOV.UK accessibility statement will cover that.
+It does not cover content published on GOV.UK as HTML, which is covered by the main GOV.UK accessibility statement will cover that.

 Using our documents

 Cefas publishes documents in a range of formats, including: